Darren Bennett (football player): NFL career

 Bennett married in 1993.
 Having won airplane tickets to the US he and his wife went on their honeymoon to California in November 1993, where Bennett asked Chris Jones, his fitness coach at Melbourne to contact the coaching staff of the San Diego Chargers and asked for a tryout.
 While the coaches laughed at Bennett when the first snap hit him in the face, they liked his kicks and invited him to the 1994 minicamp.
 Bennett kicked during the 1994 preseason then spent the season with the Chargers' practice squad.

 During the spring of 1995, the Chargers sent him to the Amsterdam Admirals of NFL Europe, where he led the league in net punting average and earned all-league honours.
 That fall, he became the Chargers' regular punter.
 In his rookie season, he finished second in the NFL in punting average and made the AFC Pro Bowl team.
 He went on to establish himself as arguably the best punter in the NFL for the rest of the 1990s.
 Despite playing in the league for only half of that decade, he was named as the punter on the NFL's All-Decade Team for the 1990s.

 Bennett's initial 1995 contract with the Chargers was, while the NFL rookie minimum of $119,000 plus a $30,000 Pro Bowl bonus, much more than the salaries of Australian rules players.
-On 7 August 1999 Bennett returned home with his adoptive sport and took part in Australia's first American Bowl in Sydney's brand new Stadium Australia versus the Denver Broncos.
+On 7 August 1999, Bennett returned home with his adoptive sport and took part in Australia's first American Bowl in Sydney's brand new Stadium Australia against the Denver Broncos.